hibbitts-design/docsify-open-course-starter-kit/README.md

 For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources?embedded=true&hidegithublink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page on GitHub' link.

+🌐 Hosting a Docsify Open Course Site Within Your LMS
+---

+As Docsify Open Course Starter Kit is serverless, it can actually be hosted on many LMSs that support file libraries such as Canvas and Moodle.

+For example, here is a [Docsify Open Course Site hosted within a Canvas course](https://canvas.sfu.ca/courses/44038/files/15884796/download).

+**Hosting a Docsify Open Course Site on your LMS**
+1. Tap **Download** on your repository page
+2. Upload to your LMS file storage area, and unzip the upload file
+3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
+In Canvas, an example URL would look similar to `https://canvas.sfu.ca/courses/44038/files/15884796/download`

 📼 Video Walkthrough of Local Docsify Install/Config
 ---
 [![Generating Documentation Sites with GitHub and Docsify - Alysson Alvaran](youtube.png)](https://www.youtube.com/watch?v=TV88lp7egMw)